ryantmer/Sync-for-Toodledo/README.md

 Sync-for-Toodledo
 =================

 App to sync Toodledo with Blackberry 10.
 See details at http://www.ryantmer.com/syncfortoodledo, or download it at http://appworld.blackberry.com/webstore/content/59942234!
+Note that the code will not work as-written, as it requires API credentials to work (available from Toodledo).